 Contrast Woodstock with the Altamont Free Concert that happened on the West Coast four months later.

 Where were you in ’69?

-UPDATE: Here’s a story on the 40th-anniversary reunion at Woodstock.
-Woodstock 50, intended to begin on this date in 2019, was canceled.
+UPDATE: Here’s a story on the 50th-anniversary reunion at Woodstock.
+Woodstock 50 was intended to begin on this date in 2019.
 Woodstock 2020 was canceled due to COVID-19.
-Woodstock 2021 is still scheduled.
+Woodstock 2022 concert lineup was announced.

 Bill Petro, your friendly neighborhood historian